 Weekly checks for head lice will be done.
 If a child is found to be infested with lice or nits (eggs), the parent will be notified and MUST send an authorized person to come pick up the child to avoid any spread of the lice to other individuals in the facility.
 The child must be treated with a shampoo specifically designed for head lice and follow up treatment at home.
 We have a nit free policy, which means that any lice eggs must be taken out.
+The child will need treated and may return to the center no sooner than the following day for a re-check.
+The child will be sent home until egg/nit/lice free.
 If you have any questions contact the Health and Nutrition Coordinator at 217-839-4431.
 The following are the procedures to follow if you child has head lice:

 - 1. Buy shampoo. - 2.
 Read the directions for the shampoo. - 3.
 Help you child wash and comb his/her hair.
 Your child cannot do it alone. - 4.
 Make sure you shampoo your child's head before you give them a bath. - 5.
 Shampoo your child's head; leave the shampoo in for at least 10 minutes.
-Make sure you cover your child's eyes. - 6.
-Then use the fine toothed comb to comb out all of the nits.
-Make sure you do this, not your child.
+Make sure you cover your child's eyes.

+- 6. Then use the fine toothed comb to comb out all of the nits.

-- 7. Treat everyone's head in your family with the shampoo If one has it, it is likely more do. - 8.
+Make sure you do this, not your child. - 7.
+Treat everyone's head in your family with the shampoo If one has it, it is likely more do. - 8.
 Vacuum all carpets and sweep all floors. - 9.
 Wash favorite blankets and pillows along with bedclothes in hot water.
 Cold water will not kill the bugs. - 10.
 There is a spray you can buy at Wal-Mart called lice spray.
 If you spray it on furniture and carpets, it will kill the bugs. - 11.
 In 10 days make sure you treat your child again with the shampoo.
 This is very important.